 To avoid the problem that different sub-groups report different rates of depression, follow the same group of people for a few years or ask questions to a large number of people representative of the entire population.

-To avoid recall bias, ask folks questions which gauge their current mental state, not their mental state 20 years ago.
+To avoid recall bias, ask folks questions that gauge their current mental state, not their mental state 20 years ago.

 Then repeat, year after year after year.

 To ensure participants respond honestly there’s little that can be done.
 But a willingness to admit to symptoms of depression is something that changes slowly.